Michael Devoe: Salt Lake City Stars (2023–2024)

 On September 14, 2023, Devoe's rights were traded to the Salt Lake City Stars.
 On October 11, he signed with the Utah Jazz, but was waived six days later.
 On October 30, he joined the Stars.

 Memphis Hustle (2024)

 On January 26, 2024, Devoe was traded to the Memphis Hustle for a 2024 first-round pick.

 Maccabi Ironi Ramat Gan (2024)

 On May 12, 2024, Devoe signed with Maccabi Ironi Ramat Gan of the Ligat HaAl.

 Mitteldeutscher BC (2024–2025)

 On August 3, 2024, Devoe signed with Mitteldeutscher BC of the Basketball Bundesliga.
 He guided MBC to their first BBL-Pokal championship, and was named MVP, after scoring 27 points in the final against Bamberg.

-Türk Telekom (2025–present)
+Türk Telekom (2025–2026)

 On July 1, 2025, he signed with Türk Telekom of the Turkish Basketbol Süper Ligi (BSL).

+Rytas Vilnius (2026–present)

+On July 27, 2026, Devoe signed one–year contract with Rytas Vilnius of the Lithuanian Basketball League (LKL) and the Basketball Champions League (BCL).